Study after study proves it: A great music education makes kids smarter, more resilient, and more compassionate…in ways nothing else can.

 - Why practice time turns into tantrum time at home

-- The secret weapon everyday parents are using that Tiger Moms don’t (and why your children will outperform theirs every time)
+- The secret weapon everyday parents are using that Tiger Moms don’t

 Enter your email address below to get Music Mom 101 sent straight to your inbox.